 Cots are provided free for under 3s.
 Though this is a small hotel, so those with children may prefer somewhere with more space and a pool.

 The Family Suite sleeps 4 and the Honeymoon Suite has space for 3 people.
 Twin rooms are also available for older children.
+The Garden Suite has an additional daybed.
 Note that the steep steps of the Queen Loft Suite and King Loft Suite are not suitable for toddlers.

 Baby cots available on request

 Remember baby and child equipment may be limited or need pre-booking